 The Troy Barnet Award was instituted to remember all of the individuals we have lost over the past years who have been synonymous with the Sackville Chiefs and the JSMT Golf Invitational.
 Troy was a kind, loyal, hard working and generous person who never once complained during his fight with cancer.
 Being the humble individual he was, this Award is to not only honor Troy, but to remember ALL of those we have lost during our time together on the ball field and golf course, Troy, Glen Hansen and Louis Chiasson, just to name a few.
 We will be donating $1,000 to a local Sackville charity.

 In support of a local community charity in the amount of $1,000.

-When you donate, it has an amazing impact on the lives of our friends, family and neighbors across the province who rely on the Feed Nova Scotia.
+When you donate, it has an amazing impact on the lives of our friends, family and neighbors across the province living with Cystic Fibrosis.